 Add an Ipswich PlusBus ticket when buying your train ticket to save money on the bus between Ipswich railway station and Adastral Park.

-Adastral Park is served by a number of regular bus services from Ipswich (including from Ipswich railway station).
+Adastral Park is served by the Route 66 and 66A bus services from Ipswich (including from Ipswich railway station).

 Taxi fares from Ipswich railway station cost around £15 each way.